maskarade/Android-Orma/README.md

 Orma is a lightning-fast ORM for Android, generating DAO at compile time with annotation processing.

-Model classes that are handled by Orma has no restriction: you can define just a POJO class with Orma annotations.
+Model classes that are handled by Orma has no restriction: you can define just a POJO class with Orma annotations, create they the `new` operator, and pass them to another threads.

-Note that this is an **alpha** software and the interface will change until a stable version is released.
+Note that this is an **alpha** software and the interface will change until v1.0.0.

 # Install